 Essential oils have become quite popular over the past 5 to 10 years.
-People are discovering how beneficial they are for improving their health and using them to keep healthy.
+People are discovering how beneficial they are for improving their health and using them to stay healthy.
 Essential oils can help you feel better physically, emotionally, and mentally.
 But with so many essential oil brands out there, how do you know you’re getting a good one?
-Hopefully, this post will help you understand how to choose the best essential oil company for you.
+Through this post you will begin to understand how to choose the best essential oil company for you.

-In this two-part post, I will share how to determine the best essential oil company for you by sharing what things were important to me when I was searching out a reputable company.
+In this post, I will share how to determine the best essential oil company for you by sharing what things were important to me when I was searching out a reputable company.
 There are dozens of essential oil brands; some good and some bad.
-In part one, I’ll show you what to look for in a good, reputable company.
+In then next post, I’ll show you what to look for in a good, reputable company.
 In part two, I will share my 3 choices for the best essential oil brands.

 QUALITY AND TESTING OF ESSENTIAL OIL